§ Verifiable Trust v2 Specification

 }

-Additionally, in MUST present the Verifiable Trust Json Schema Credential(s) in its DIDDocument, as well as the corresponding trust registry entry for verification.
-To do so, it MUST define the following entries in its DIDDocument:
+If an Ecosystem Trust Registry wishes to provide ECS trust resolution, it MUST present VT Json Schema Credential(s) of the ECSs they support, as well as the corresponding VPR entry for verification.
+To do that, Ecosystem MUST define the following entries in its DID Document, for each ECS they support:

 Example: